lolcommits/lolcommits-sample_plugin/README.md

     # required in a file at lib/lolcommits/zapier.rb

     # or a gem named: lolcommits-super_awesome
-    # should have a plugin class
+    # should have a plugin class like this:
     class Lolcommits::Plugin::SuperAwesome < Lolcommits::Plugin::Base
       ...
     end
     # required in a file at lib/lolcommits/super_awesome.rb

+Three hooks points are available during the capture process.

+* `:pre_capture` - executes before the capture starts, at this point you could alter the commit message/sha text.
+* `:post_capture` - executes immediately after the camera captures, use this hook to manipulate the image (e.g. resize, apply filters, annotate).
+* `:capture_ready` - executes after all `:post_capture` hooks have ran, at this
+  point we consider the capture to be ready for exporting or sharing.

-You **should** override the following methods in this class:
+To execute code at these points you'll need to override these methods in your plugin class:

-* `def self.name` - identifies the plugin to lolcommits and users, keep things simple and choose a name that matches your gem name.
 * `def self.runner_order` - return the hooks this plugin should run at during the capture process (`:pre_capture`, `:post_capture` and/or `:capture_ready`).
 * `def run_pre_capture`, `def run_post_capture` and/or `def run_capture_ready` -
   override with your plugin's behaviour.

-Three hooks points are available during the lolcommits capture process.

-* `:pre_capture` - called before the camera starts capturing, at this point you could alter the commit message/sha text.
-* `:post_capture` - called immediately after the camera snaps the raw image (or video for gif captures) use this hook to alter the image, other plugins may hook here to modify the image too.
-  `:capture_ready` - called after all `:post_capture` plugins have ran, at this point the capture should be ready for exporting or sharing.

 ### Plugin configuration

-The `Base` class initializer defines an `@options` instance var, with an array of setting names that the user can configure.
-By default, the only option is `enabled` and plugins *must* be configured as `enabled = true` to run.

-A plugin can be configured by the lolcommits gem with;
+Available options can be defined in an Array (`@options` instance var) and/or a Hash (by overriding the `default_options` method).

+By default (on initialize), `@options` will be set to `[:enabled]`.
+This option is mandatory since `enabled?` checks `configuration[:enabled] == true` before any capture hooks can run.

+Using a Hash to define default options allows you to:

+- fall back to default values (or nil) if the user enters nothing when prompted
+- define nested options (the user is prompted for each nested option key)

+`configure_option_hash` will iterate over all options prompting the user for input and building the configuration Hash.

+Lolcommits will save this Hash to a YAML file.
+During the capture process the configuration is loaded, parsed and available in the plugin class as `configuration`.
+Or if you want to fall back to default values, you should use the `config_option(*keys)` method to dig into the hash.

+Alternatively you can override these methods to fully customise the configuration process.

+* `def configure_options!` - by default this prompts the user for option values (based on option names in the `@options` array) and returns a hash that will be persisted.
+* `def enabled?` - by default checks if `configuration[:enabled] == true` to
+  determine if the plugin should run.
+* `def configured?` - checks the persisted config hash is present.
+* `def valid_configuration?`- checks the persisted config hash is valid.

+A `parse_user_input` method is available to help parse strings from STDIN to Ruby objects (e.g. boolean, integer or nil values).

+Users start plugin configuration with this lolcommits command;

     lolcommits --config
     # or
     lolcommits --config -p plugin-name

-Use the `configuration` method in your plugin class to read these options.
-Plugin methods you may want to override with custom configuration code include:

-* `def enabled?` - usually checks `configuration['enabled']` to determine if the plugin should run.
-* `def configure_options!` - prompts the user for configuration (based on the `@options`) returns a hash that will be persisted.
-* `def configured?` - checks the persisted config hash is present.
-* `def valid_configuration?`- checks the persisted config hash has valid data.

-If your plugin requires no configuration, you could override the `enabled?` method to always return `true`.
-Users could disable your plugin by uninstalling the gem.

 By default a plugin will only run it's capture hooks if:

 * `valid_configuration?` returns true
 * `enabled?` returns true

+During plugin configuration, your plugin class will be initialized with the optional `config` argument (and no runner).
+This allows you to read the existing saved options during configuration.
+E.g. to show existing options back to the user.

+__NOTE__: If your plugin does not require configuration and should be enabled by default (on gem install) you could override the `enabled?` method to always return `true`.
+Uninstalling the gem will disable the plugin.

 For more help, check out [the
 documentation](http://www.rubydoc.info/github/lolcommits/lolcommits-sample_plugin/Lolcommits/Plugin/SamplePlugin)